Arksine/katapult/README.md

  down to keep the footprint minimal.
 In addition to CAN, CanBoot now supports USB and UART interfaces.

-Currently lpc176x and stm32 MCUs are supported.
-CAN support is currently limited to stm32 F-series devices.
+Currently lpc176x, stm32 and rp2040 MCUs are supported.
+CAN support is currently limited to stm32 F-series and rp2040 devices.

 CanBoot is licensed under the [GNU GPL v3](/LICENSE).